Stage Models - Customization

 amount_in_home_currency will not undergo currency conversion as it is already converted in HubSpot.
 If you choose to utilize this field, remember to set the same currency in both Dreamdata and HubSpot.

 The journey type decides what activities are considered part of the journey leading up to the stage.

 Following options are supported (Note: not all options are available for all objects)

 - Contact Level (contact-level attribution)

-(default for contact/lead objects and event based models)
+(default for contact/lead/person objects and event based models)

 The journey only consists of the activities of the person defined by the object.